nehochupechatat/miniBAE-experiments/README.md

 **Chiptune** - A minimal GM set using very tiny chiploop samples.
 Aims for the smallest size with the best sound.
 Under 14k.
 **Pico** - A square wave that's mapped to all GM patches.
 Very loosely compatible.
 This is the most barebones bank.
 **Freekia** - An effort to replicate the Nokia chippy bank found on phones such as the 3510, 7210, 3220, using only libre samples and instruments.
 Most of them are from other Beatnik banks.
-**nPatches Lite** A variation of SalterNokia with IMA-ADPCM and A-Law compressed samples.
+**nPatches Lite / npatches-alaw.hsb** A variation of SalterNokia with IMA-ADPCM and A-Law compressed samples.